Yalantis/iOS-Guidelines/README.md

 - Prefer c-functions / constants / methods over #define

 #### AppDelegate
 Keep your AppDelegate as clean as possible.
-Any logic, not related to AppDelegate (database seeding, networking, etc) not allowed
+Any logic, not related to AppDelegate (database seeding, networking, etc) is not allowed

 #### Clean .pch
 Group required #defines, constants to a separate header (SCHConstants.h, SCHDefines.h).
-Garbage in .pch not allowed
+Garbage in .pch is not allowed